mmtrebuchet/bpreveal/README.md

 ## Documentation

+You can find the documentation [here](https://mmtrebuchet.github.io/bpreveal/index.html).
 The BPReveal project uses Sphinx to generate documentation.
-If you don't have ready access to the documentation, you can see a description of each program in doc/text/programs.rst.
-If you want to build the documentation, make sure that INSTALL_DEVTOOLS=true in the install script, then run `make html` or `make latexpdf` in the doc directory.
-Documentation will be in `doc/_build/html/index.html` or `doc/_build/latex/bpreveal.pdf`.
+If you want to build the documentation, make sure that `INSTALL_DEVTOOLS=true` in the install script, then run `make html` or `make latexpdf` in the doc directory.
+Documentation will be in
+`doc/_build/html/index.html` or `doc/_build/latex/bpreveal.pdf`.

 If you're at Stowers, then the documentation will be included in the